ruslan-kononov/Guided-Project-Analyzing-NYC-High-School-Data/README.md

 # Guided-Project-Analyzing-NYC-High-School-Data
-New York City has published data on student SAT scores by high school, along with additional demographic data sets.
-To carry out the analysis the following data sets have been merged into a single, clean pandas dataframe:
+## Academic success in high schools: What drives differences in SAT-scores across NYC?
+### Motivation
+The results of the standardized SAT-exam is used by US-colleges to determine which high school graduates they admit.
+Understanding if there are any unintended patterns or reasons discriminating against certain groups of students is an important step to making the US education system more equal - something the US Department of Education states as a "formidable challenge".

+The analysis seeks to answer the following question:
+- Which factors drive differences in SAT-scores and thus opportunities to attend (selective) US-colleges?

+### Methodology

+This analysis will use descriptive statistics (e.g. mean, correlations) and data visualizations (e.g. scatter plots, bar charts, maps) to explore the following datasets on NYC high schools:

-- <a href="">SAT scores by school - SAT scores for each high school in New York City</a>
+- <a href='https://data.cityofnewyork.us/Education/2012-SAT-Results/f9bf-2cp4'>SAT scores by school - SAT scores for each high school in New York City</a>
-- <a href="">School attendance - Attendance information for each school in New York City</a>
+- <a href='https://data.cityofnewyork.us/Education/2010-2011-School-Attendance-and-Enrollment-Statist/7z8d-msnt'>School attendance - Attendance information for each school in New York City</a>
-- <a href="">Class size - Information on class size for each school</a>
+- <a href='https://data.cityofnewyork.us/Education/2010-2011-Class-Size-School-level-detail/urz7-pzb3'>Class size - Information on class size for each school</a>
-- <a href="">AP test results - Advanced Placement (AP) exam results for each high school (passing an optional AP exam in a particular subject can earn a student college credit in that subject)</a>
+- <a href='https://data.cityofnewyork.us/Education/2010-AP-College-Board-School-Level-Results/itfs-ms3e'>AP test results - Advanced Placement (AP) exam results for each high school (passing an optional AP exam in a particular subject can earn a student college credit in that subject)</a>
-- <a href="">Graduation outcomes - The percentage of students who graduated, and other outcome information</a>
+- <a href='https://data.cityofnewyork.us/Education/2005-2010-Graduation-Outcomes-School-Level/vh2h-md7a'>Graduation outcomes - The percentage of students who graduated, and other outcome information</a>
-- <a href="">Demographics - Demographic information for each school</a>
+- <a href='https://data.cityofnewyork.us/Education/2006-2012-School-Demographics-and-Accountability-S/ihfw-zy9j'>Demographics - Demographic information for each school</a>
-- <a href="">School survey - Surveys of parents, teachers, and students at each school</a>
+- <a href='https://data.cityofnewyork.us/Education/2011-NYC-School-Survey/mnz3-dyi8'>School survey - Surveys of parents, teachers, and students at each school</a>

-New York City has a significant immigrant population and is very diverse, so comparing demographic factors such as race, income, and gender with SAT scores is a good way to determine whether the SAT is a fair test.
-For example, if certain racial groups consistently perform better on the SAT, we would have some evidence that the SAT is unfair.
+To carry out the analysis these data sets have been merged into a single, clean pandas dataframe.

+__NB!This project is carried out according to the <a href='https://www.dataquest.io'>Dataquest's</a> instructions.__